Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 You need to install two components to your Cumulocity IoT Tenant:

-1. Microservice - (Java)
+1. microservice - (Java)
-2. WebApp Plugin - (Angular/Cumulocity WebSDK)
+2. web app plugin - (angular/Cumulocity WebSDK)

-Both are provided as binaries in [Releases](https://github.com/SoftwareAG/cumulocity-generic-mqtt-agent/releases).
-Take the binaries from the latest release and upload them to your Cumulocity IoT Tenant.
+Both are provided as binaries in [releases](https://github.com/SoftwareAG/cumulocity-generic-mqtt-agent/releases).
+Download the binaries from the latest release and upload them to your Cumulocity IoT Tenant.

 #### Microservice